1998 Enfield London Borough Council election

 The 1998 Enfield Council election took place on 7 May 1998 to elect members of Enfield London Borough Council in London, England.
-The whole council was up for election and the Labour party stayed in overall control of the council.
+The whole council was up for election and the Labour Party stayed in overall control of the council.
 This was the first time that Labour were re-elected for a second term in Enfield.
 They later won a historic third term in 2018 after winning again in Enfield in 2010 and 2014.

+Background

+In the years since the last election, Labour lost 3 councillors.
+2 of these defected to either be independents or smaller parties and 1 seat was lost to the Conservatives in a by-election held in 1997.

+Just before the election the composition of the council was a follows:

 Election result

 At the same as the election Enfield saw 67.2% vote in favour of the 1998 Greater London Authority referendum and 32.8% against, on a 32.8% turnout.
 Overall turnout at the election was 33.26%.